-Capital expenditures for real estate, oil and gas operations, hotel and casino and hotel and resort operations were approximately \$63.8 million and \$34.0 million during the year ended December 31, 2004 and 2003, respectively.
+Capital expenditures for real estate, hotel and casino and hotel and resort operations were approximately \$16.2 million and \$33.3 million during the year ended December 31, 2004 and 2003, respectively.
 In the year ended December 31, 2004, we acquired a property for approximately \$14.6 million, a hotel and resort property for approximately \$16.5 million and development property for approximately \$62.2 million, the latter two acquired in the Grand Harbor acquisition.
 We anticipate that, for 2005, capital expenditures for our current real estate and hotel and casino and hotel and resort operations will be approximately \$28.1 million.